Lloyd S. Nelson: Career

 Nelson taught for a few years.
 He was a consulting statistician with General Electric Lamp Division in Cleveland.
 He was then manager at the Applied Mathematics Laboratory at GE Appliances in Louisville, Kentucky.
 In 1980, he began working for Nashua Corporation as director of statistical methods.
 In 1992, he retired from Nashua Corporation.

 Nelson was editor of the American Society for Quality (ASQ) publication Industrial Quality Control in the 1960s and helped direct the publication to split into two, a general interest magazine Quality Progress and a technical quarterly publication the Journal of Quality Technology.
 He was the first editor of the Journal of Quality Technology.
 He served on ASQ's awards board and the Shewhart and Deming Medal committees.
 He was a member of the Journal of Quality Technologys editorial review board.
 He wrote the "Technical Aids" feature of the Journal of Quality Technology for more than 20 years.

 In the October 1984 issue of the Journal of Quality Technology, Nelson first published the Nelson rules, a statistical process control methodology to indicate when a process is out of control.

 Personal life

 Nelson married Frances "Fran" Betty Pallant, daughter of Margaret (née Roth) and Frank W. Pallant, in 1982.
 They had one son and two daughters, Peter R., Fay and Barbara.
 His wife died in 2007.
 He lived most of his life in Londonderry, New Hampshire.

 Nelson died on August 28, 2013, in Clemson, South Carolina.

 Awards and legacy

 In 1964, Nelson was made a fellow of ASQ and was awarded the Shewhart Medal in 1978.
 In 2001, he received ASQ's Distinguished Service Medal.
 On February 8, 2003, he was made an honorary member of ASQ.
+Subsequently, to commemorate his many contributions, the Lloyd S. Nelson Award was established in his honor.

 In W. Edwards Deming's Out of the Crisis, Deming highlights Nelson's observation that "the most important figures that one needs for management are unknown or unknowable, but successful management must nevertheless take them into account".